Nar Phu valley and Annapurna Circuit Trek 19 Days

 Equipment And Packing List

 We recommend that you bring the items to the list below.
-If your trek is longer or shorter than that, appropriate adjustments can be made, reflect the specific requirements, season, and length of the trip.
+If your trek is longer or shorter than that, appropriate adjustments can be made to reflect the specific requirements, season, and length of the trip.
 The items marked with an asterisk (*) will be provided by Adventure Club Trek at no additional cost.
 You are welcome to use your own such articles if you already have them and prefer your own.
 Many of the trekking items can be bought cheaply in the Thamel neighborhood of Kathmandu; quality will vary, with the items imported from China often being of higher quality.
-There are also several high-end shops in Kathmandu which carry well-known brands.
-Since your pack will be carried by our porters, please remember the weight limitation is 15kg (33 lbs since there is nothing there but some prayer flags.
+There are also several high-end shops in Kathmandu that carry well-known brands.
+Since your pack will be carried by our porters, please remember the weight limitation is 15 kg (33 lbs) since there is nothing there but some prayer flags.
 Also, please note that you did not send me any list of gear.

 * Our main guide, trained in wilderness first aid, will carry a comprehensive medical kit.